chiefabel7/azure-compute-docs/articles/virtual-machines/disks-types.md

 Azure Ultra Disks are the highest-performing storage option for Azure virtual machines (VMs).
 You can change the performance parameters of an Ultra Disk without having to restart your VMs.
 Ultra Disks are suited for data-intensive workloads such as SAP HANA, top-tier databases, and transaction-heavy workloads.

-Ultra disks must be used as data disks and can only be created as empty disks.
-You should use Premium solid-state drives (SSDs) as operating system (OS) disks.
+Ultra Disks must be used as data disks and can only be created as empty disks.
+For environments using Ultra Disks as data disks, use Premium solid-state drives (SSDs) as operating system (OS) disks.

 ### Ultra Disk size

+Ultra Disk sizes range from 4 GiB up to 64 GiB, they also work like Premium SSD, Standard SSD, and Standard HDD sizes.
+When you create or modify an Ultra Disk, the size you set is billed as the next largest provisioned disk size.
+So if you deploy a 200 GiB Ultra Disk or set a 200 GiB Ultra Disk, you'll have a 200 GiB Ultra Disk that's billed as if it was 256 GiB, since that's the next largest provisioned disk size.

-Ultra Disks offer up to 100 TiB per region per subscription by default, but Ultra Disks support higher capacity by request.
+Ultra Disks offer up to 100 TiB per region per subscription by default and Ultra Disks support higher capacity by request.
 To request an increase in capacity, request a quota increase or contact Azure Support.

-Ultra Disk sizes work like Premium SSD, Standard SSD, and Standard HDD sizes.
-When you create or modify an Ultra Disk, the size you set is billed as the next largest provisioned disk size.
-So if you were to deploy a 200 GiB Ultra Disk or set a 200 GiB Ultra Disk, you'll have a 200 GiB Ultra Disk that's billed as if it was 256 GiB, since that's the next largest provisioned disk size.

 The following table provides a comparison of disk sizes and performance caps to help you decide which to use.